needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-collections.md

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
 Name your script `UseCaseAssetCollectionExampleUI`.
-4. Open the `UseCaseAggregationExampleUI` script you created and replace the contents of the file with the following code sample:
+4. Open the `UseCaseAssetCollectionExampleUI` script you created and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAssetCollectionExample.cs#Example_UIClass)]